Cookie755233/pcc-autocheck/README.md

 - **Keyword-based Subscription**: Subscribe to tenders by adding keywords of interest
 - **Automatic Tender Fetching**: Automatically checks for new tenders from the government procurement API
 - **Kanban Board View**: Organize tenders in an intuitive board layout
+- **Real-time Processing Logs**:
+  - Detailed color-coded logs showing search progress
+  - Visual indicators for new, updated, and existing tenders
+  - Collapsible log interface for clean UX
+- **Smart Notifications**:
+  - Only notify for new tenders or tenders with new versions
+  - Clear visual indicators for unread items
+  - Batch actions for managing notifications
 - **Advanced Filtering System**:
   - Filter by organization/bureau
   - Filter by tender type
   - Date range filtering
   - Global search for tender titles
+  - Keyword focus/hide options
   - Clear filters with one click
 - **Tender Management**:
   - Archive/unarchive tenders